fb pixel

 #1.
 Brush twice daily

 Brush your teeth twice daily with fluoride toothpaste and a soft toothbrush.
-There is no benefit for your gums or teeth in brushing hard.
+Brushing hard does not benefit your gums or teeth.
 Brush gently in circular motions.
-It’s a good idea to replace your toothbrush every 3 months.
+It’s a good idea to replace your toothbrush every three months.

 #2.
 Floss everyday

-Flossing is a vital part of a good oral health regime but is neglected by many.
-Food and plaque that gets stuck between your teeth and gums are difficult to remove by brushing alone.
+Flossing is vital to a good oral health regimen but is often neglected.
+Food and plaque stuck between teeth and gums are difficult to remove by brushing alone.

-Failure to floss daily results in the build of plaque in these areas, which, in turn, leads to tartar.
+Failure to floss daily builds plaque in these areas, leading to tartar.
 Tartar is extremely hard and can only be removed by a dentist.

 And, unfortunately, with tartar comes gum disease.